needle-mirror/com.unity.sentis/Documentation~/create-an-engine.md

 # Create an engine to run a model

 To run a model, create a worker.
-A worker is the engine that breaks the model down into executable tasks and schedules the tasks to run on the GPU or CPU.
+A worker is the engine that breaks the model down into executable tasks and schedules the tasks to run on a backend (typically the GPU or CPU).

 A worker is an instance of an [`IWorker`](xref:Unity.Sentis.IWorker) object.